 Health Benefits of the Red Reishi Mushroom

-As mentioned above in the article, one of the main purposes behind using reishi mushroom in the past was its ability to fight disease and weakness.
+As mentioned above in the article, one of the primary purposes behind using reishi mushroom in the past was its ability to fight disease and weakness.
 A brew of the tough mushroom could help fight sickness like colds and flu among many others.
 According to today’s research, with the help of this mushroom, any unwanted disease or infection can be handled better owing to its antioxidant properties.

 A 2016 review on the red reishi mushroom shows that it could be promising for not only preventing cancer but also fighting it in cancer patients and helping support current cancer treatment.

-A recent study has proven that the extract of reishi can help protect against oxidative stress, even in severe cases.
+A recent study has proven that the extract of Reishi can help protect against oxidative stress, even in severe cases.

 Reishi mushroom can stimulate an extremely healthy and natural process in the body called autophagy, which jump-starts the human body’s self-cleaning process.
-This can protect cellular integrity, get rid of dead and/or harmful cells that cause chronic inflammation, and support mitochondria.
+This can protect cellular integrity, get rid of dead or harmful cells that cause chronic inflammation, and support mitochondria.

-It all comes down to reishi’s antioxidant and free radical-protective abilities.
+It all comes down to Reishi’s antioxidant and free radical-protective abilities.
 This can put a stop to aging, tissue degeneration, and weakness.